Session

 @SerialName(value = "public_user_data")

-val publicUserData: PublicUserData? = null
+val publicUserData: PublicUserData?

 Link copied to clipboard